Emissions Accounting in the Climate Crisis

 Being the third largest European economy and the third most populated country in the Union, reducing Italy’s emissions is key to reaching the Green Deal’s targets.
 The country’ emissions, after booming between the 1960s and the 1990s have peaked in 2004 and have strongly decreased ever after.
 This is mainly due to periods of economic turmoil and industrial relocations outside the country.

 Despite all of this, Italy displays a strong gap compared to 1.5° compatible pathways.
-Transport represents the highest emitting sector as electric vehicles are not yet mainstream and the country has one of the highest numbers of vehicles per capita in the EU(source Acea, see next page).
+Transport represents the highest emitting sector as electric vehicles are not yet mainstream and the country has one of the highest numbers of vehicles per capita in the EU (source ACEA, see next page).
 Moreover, Italy’s energy mix heavily relies on natural gas and, for 14%, on the more polluting oil and coal.
 To be compatible with a 1.5° scenario, the country would need to increase its renewable energy production to reach a share of 82-87% by 2030, compared to around 35-40% in 2019.

 Industrial emissions in Italy have decreased by 35% between 2003 to 2019, though this is largely due to an overall decline in industrial activity.
 Within this sector, an important role is played by the production of iron and steel, which contributed roughly 20% of total industrial CO₂ emissions in 2019.